hito16/ffmpeg-wiiu/examples/5-sdlcheckenv/README.md

-# Week 3 Back up and find a "Vanilla" minimal environment
+# Week 3: Back up.
+Let's find a minimal "Vanilla" environment
-.

 _Caveat: Don't treat these as "proper" examples.
-I'm just showing what I did to get up to speed with the library and environment.
-Consider these as throwaway code snippets from a newbie finding his way, but willing to share his stupid mistakes._
+I'm just showing what I did to get up to speed with the homebrew environment.
+Look at these, learn and avoid the same bruises_

 A simple example to check the readiness of your environment before continuing.
 * learn where things are